sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 ---
 layout: post
 ---
 At the root of so many problems is in the modern world is the fact that people are largely wasting their productive lives doing tasks abstracted from reality, involving no bodily movement and creating no physical product.
 In many cases, the employee even [asserts when polled](2022-11-11-bullshit-jobs) that their job is lacking any meaning.
 Physically productive jobs don't pay.
-Instead rewards are disproportionately distributed to speculative and rent-seeking industries.
+Instead, rewards are disproportionately distributed to speculative and rent-seeking industries.
 Most people have lost their professional dignity.

 ### Abstract Jobs in the 'Information Sector'

-The economy has become more abstract as it becomes exponentially more complex and Job roles are becoming exponentially more specialized.
+The economy has become more abstract as it becomes exponentially more complex, and Job roles are becoming exponentially more specialized.
 I mean [exponential growth](https://en.wikipedia.org/wiki/Exponential_growth) literally, as this is a situation in which a growing number of jobs grows an exponential number of interconnections and interactions, home for more jobs.
 But tied to complexity and less remarked-upon is the growing abstractness of our jobs.
 People are now working in what is best termed 'the information sector'.

 The US economy, like all other OECD nations, largely employ's people in the 'service' sector.
-Using the typical three sector model the [break-down](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm) is: agriculture: 1.5%, Industry (mining, manufacturing, construction): 13%, Service: 80% and, Self-Employed: 5.5%.
-As of 2016, in the UK, tertiary(service) sector employs [83.6%](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/compendium/economicreview/april2019/longtermtrendsinukemployment1861to2018) of people.
+Using the typical three sector model, the [break-down](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm) is: agriculture: 1.5%, Industry (mining, manufacturing, construction): 13%, Service: 80% and, Self-Employed: 5.5%.
+As of 2016, in the UK, the tertiary (service) sector employs [83.6%](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/compendium/economicreview/april2019/longtermtrendsinukemployment1861to2018) of people.

 Taking the UK economy as an example, it can be seen that the share of jobs in the __service sector__ rose from 55% in 1966, to 83% in 2010, after which it has plateaued.

 ![2022-11-13-masculinity_image_1.png](/assets/2022-11-13-masculinity_image_1.png)

-But the three-sector model was developed in the 1930s and 40s when the proportions were far more even and the nature of work was different.
+But the three-sector model was developed in the 1930s and 40s, when the proportions were far more even and the nature of work was different.
 And the growth of the service sector has clearly not been in the provision of real services, rather in abstract services.
 This extended service sector or has typically been described as the finance, insurance and real-estate sector (FIRE).
 Alternatively, the Wikipedia definition of a wider '[quaternary sector](https://en.wikipedia.org/wiki/Quaternary_sector_of_the_economy)' is a vague one.

 Under the current three sector model and these additional categories, workers are classified simply because of the sector of the company paying them, not the activity they are performing.
 The official figures suggest that 7.9% of the workforce engaged in manufacturing in the USA, 13% including mining and construction, but even in those physically productive industries, less than half are working in non-information roles in the real world.
 From 27:30: in [Larry Summers: The High Price of Getting it Right, Honestly with Bari Weiss](https://podcasts.apple.com/us/podcast/larry-summers-the-high-price-of-getting-it-right/id1570872415?i=1000576475537) from 18th August 2022.

 >_Already in the United States, only about __4%__ of our workforce is involved in production work in manufacturing.
-You often hear the number "10% of the people are in the manufacturing sector", but the majority of workers in manufacturing are accountants or personal assistants or marketing people or people who are doing something other than producing_
+You often hear the number "10% of the people are in the manufacturing sector", but the majority of workers in manufacturing are accountants or personal assistants or marketing people or people who are doing something other than producing._
 >
 > ― [Larry Summers: The High Price of Getting it Right, Honestly with Bari Weiss](https://podcasts.apple.com/us/podcast/larry-summers-the-high-price-of-getting-it-right/id1570872415?i=1000576475537) from 18th August 2022.